wenjiepei/wenjiepei.github.com/index.md

 ## News
+* 04/2021, one paper (on image background restoration, including reflection/raindrop/haze removal) was accepted by __TIP__.
 * 10/2020, one paper (on person Re-ID) was accepted by __TIP__.
 * 07/2020, one paper is accepted by __ACM MM__, 2020.
 * 07/2020, two papers are accepted by __ECCV__ (one spotlight), 2020.